zedeus/nitter/docs/api.md

-# User Timeline API
+# Timeline API

-This repository exposes a JSON endpoint for a user's public timeline.
+This repository exposes JSON endpoints for a user's public timeline and for a single tweet.

-## Endpoint
+## Endpoints

+### User timeline

 - Path: `GET /<username>/api`
 - Example: `GET /SOUNDVOLTEX573/api`
 - Optional query parameter: `cursor`
 - Response type: `application/json; charset=utf-8`

-This endpoint returns the same first-page timeline data source used by the HTML timeline, but serialized as JSON.
+This endpoint returns the same timeline data source used by the HTML timeline, but serialized as JSON.

+### Single tweet

+- Path: `GET /<username>/status/<tweet_id>/api`
+- Example: `GET /SOUNDVOLTEX573/status/2035299206743961670/api`
+- Response type: `application/json; charset=utf-8`

+This endpoint returns one `Tweet object` using the same schema as each item inside the timeline response.

-## Top-level response
+## User timeline response

 ```json
 {